Prakash22Suthar/E_Commerce/README.md

 **E-Commerce (API's Backend)**

-This is DRF Application where **CRURD, Authentication, Permission, Throttling (for authenticated User and Anon user)** are implemented with efficient code, all module includes DocStrings so user get better understanding to the modules and function created for.
+This is DRF Application where **CRURD, Authentication, Permission, Throttling (for authenticated User and Anon user), Pagination** are implemented with efficient code, all module includes DocStrings so user get better understanding to the modules and function created for.

 In This project is about the E-Commerce Backend Application where mainly **Three Module**:
 1. **User**: normal user, staff user, admin(superadmin).